My current lab

 My current teaching departments

-I am assigned teaching duties in two different departments: one at the Université de Lorraine (Metz 🇫🇷) and the other at Georgia Institute of Technology, School of Materials Sciences and Engineering (Atlanta 🇺🇸).
+I am assigned teaching duties in two different departments: one at the Université de Lorraine (Metz 🇫🇷) and the other at Georgia Institute of Technology, School of Materials Sciences and Engineering (Atlanta, GA 🇺🇸).

 IUT de Metz

 The IUT of Metz, GMP Department (Mechanical Engineering and Industrial Production), is my primary department of teaching.
 It is a department within the Université de Lorraine, located in Metz, France.
 The GMP Department offers technical and professional training in the field of mechanical engineering and industrial production.
 Renowned for its exceptional education and close alignment with industry requirements, it provides students, including myself, with high-quality learning opportunities.
 Within the GMP Department, I have had the opportunity to delve into comprehensive knowledge domains, including mechanics, product design, manufacturing, automation, and production management.
 The curriculum strikes a balance between robust theoretical instruction and hands-on experience in laboratories and industry settings, allowing me to cultivate practical skills that hold significant relevance in the job market.